 Can I make praline crunch without nuts?

-Yes!
-You can use seeds or even puffed rice for a nut-free alternative, though the texture and flavor will differ.
+Yes , you can use seeds or even puffed rice for a nut-free option , but it’ll taste different .

 How do I store praline crunch?